Empty sella sign

 The empty sella sign is a radiological finding characterized by the partial or complete filling of the sella turcica with cerebrospinal fluid (CSF), causing the pituitary gland to appear flattened or compressed against the walls of the sella.
-This results in the sella appearing "empty" on imaging, despite the presence of a compressed pituitary gland.
-The empty sella sign is typically identified on magnetic resonance imaging (MRI) or computed tomography (CT) and can be associated with various clinical conditions or incidental findings.
+This results in the sella appearing "empty" on imaging, despite the presence of the compressed pituitary gland.
+The empty sella sign is typically identified on magnetic resonance imaging (MRI) or computed tomography (CT) and can be associated with various clinical conditions or be an incidental findings.

 Pathophysiology

 The empty sella sign occurs due to herniation of the subarachnoid space into the sella turcica, displacing the pituitary gland and allowing CSF to occupy the space.
 This phenomenon is often linked to the following mechanisms: